galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 In a standard workflow, we would plot the percentage of mitochondrial reads (perc.mt) against the total number of reads per cell (nCount_RNA) and number of genes per cell (nFeature_RNA) to get an idea of our thresholds.

 ><comment-title>High Mitochondrial Reads</comment-title>
->High mito expression will typically indicate stressed out cells (often due to the extraction, sorting, or sample prep protocols).
+>High perc.mt will typically indicate stressed out cells (often due to the extraction, sorting, or sample prep protocols).
 >
 {: .comment}